K3nn3th2/house-generator/README.md

 ![Houses fully displayed](https://i.ibb.co/hdMbcZ5/2023-10-26-185828-1920x1080-scrot.png)

 ## Installation
-Download the source file and the Makefile and place them in a directory.
+- Download the source file and the Makefile and place them inside the same directory.

-`cd` to the directory in a terminal and run `make`
+- `cd` into the directory in a terminal and run `make`

 ## Usage
 simply run the compiled program.